YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Z[NO]FF=expr Applied to: SOC

 expr specifies a string of characters, typically in $CHAR() format to send to socket device, whenever a routine issues a WRITE #.
 When no string is specified or when ZFF="", then no characters are sent.
-The default in YottaDB/GT.M is ZNOFF.
+The default in YottaDB is ZNOFF.

 **ZIBFSIZE**